immuni-app/immuni-documentation/Technology Description.md

 ### Exposure Reporting Service

 The Exposure Reporting Service makes the TEK Chunks created by the Exposure Ingestion Service available to the Mobile Client.
-Only TEK Chunks for the last 14 days are made available.
+Only TEK Chunks for the previous 14 days are made available.

-To avoid downloading the same TEKs multiple times, the Mobile Clients fetch the indexes of the TEK Chunks available to download first.
-Then, they only actually download TEK Chunks with indexes for which TEK Chunks have not been downloaded before.
+To avoid downloading the same TEKs multiple times, the Mobile Clients first fetch the indexes of the TEK Chunks available to download.
+Then, they download TEK Chunks with indexes for which TEK Chunks have not previously been downloaded.

 #### API - Fetch TEK Chunk indexes <a name="api-fetch-tek-chunk-indexes" />